Foundpe/EGate/README.md

 if ($newKey -match "New key: (.+)") {
     $keyValue = $matches[1].Trim()
     Write-Host "Extracted key: $keyValue"
     # Verify the key
     Verify-EGateKey -Key $keyValue -HWID "WIN-PC-12345"
     # Get key info
     Get-EGateKeyInfo -Key $keyValue
 }
 ```

+---

+**Tip:** Always check both the HTTP status code and the response body for errors or success.
+The API uses standard status codes for error handling, so robust clients should not assume 200 for all responses.

 </details>